 Spice: I used just a pinch of cayenne, which added very, very subtle heat.
 It was pleasant.
 I’d love to trial this dairy-free fudge with cinnamon in the future.

 Special Diet Notes: Salted Chocolate Dairy-Free Fudge

 By ingredients, this recipe is dairy-free / non-dairy, egg-free, gluten-free, grain-free, peanut-free, soy-free, vegan / plant-based, and vegetarian.
-To keep the recipe soy-free, be sure to select a chocolate that is top allergen-free, like Enjoy Life or Pascha.
+To keep the recipe soy-free, be sure to select a chocolate that is top allergen-free, like Enjoy Life.

 - 10 ounces dairy-free dark chocolate (about 70% cacoa), roughly chopped